Fizzyo/fizzyo-challenge/Fizzyo-MonoGame-Example/README.md

 > ```

 ----
-### New BreathRecogniser control:
+## New BreathRecogniser control:
 To help with detecting breath lengths / pressure and whether the player is blowing in to the Fizzyo device, a helper class has been provided.
 Breath Analyser class decouples the logic of recognizing breaths from a stream of pressure samples from acting on the recognition.

 To use:

 1. Create an instance of BreathAnalyser, passing in the calibration values for MaxPressure and MaxBreathLength:

-> These values should be obtained through calibration, asking the user to perform a long slow initial breath to determine the maximum breath power and length.

 ```
     BreathAnalyser breathAnalyser = new BreathAnalyser(MaxPressure, MaxBreathLength);
 ```
 2. Register for the ExhalationCompleteEvent:
 ```
     breathAnalyser.ExhalationComplete += ExhalationCompleteHandler;
 ```
 3. Add pressure samples in the update loop:
 ```
     AddSample(Time.DeltaTime, pressure);
 ```
 4. The event will fire at the end of an exhaled breath and provide information for:

        a) BreathLength
        b) BreathCount
        c) ExhaledVolume
        d) IsBreathGood

 5. You can interrogate the breath analyser at any time to determine:

        a) BreathLength
        b) BreathCount